bswck/modern_types/README.md

 so that `YourDictSubclass[str, int]`, for instance, could be used as an evaluable type annotation.

 If you want an API that simplifies this, please [submit an issue](https://github.com/bswck/modern_types/issues) so it has a reason to become a feature.

-# Can `__modern_types__` be used in production?
-Yes.
-It shouldn't break most any existing codebase it only uses AST and overwrites `typing.ForwardRef._evaluate`.
-`__modern_types__` does not interact with the caller's namespaces, does not mutate built-in classes and such.
-Only one safe monkeypatch—huge benefits.

 # Installation
 If you want to…